ResidentMario/watsongraph/README.md

 Note that outside of the thirty-day trial, high-throughput queries to IBM Bluemix can quickly prove costly, but for experimental purposes the free allotment is more than enough.

+This library is Python 3 only for the moment.

 ## Examples

 ### Concept mapping